Last Updated on

 - Brick and Mortar School

 Getting trained by reputable institutions or schools is the most recommendable way to learn scoping.
 Most of them have the software you need to learn scoping and have experienced trainers.
 While there are no scoping schools with a physical location, there are online programs that will offer you exceptional training.
-Additionally, you can find community colleges which award court reporting degrees.
+Additionally, you can find community colleges that grant court reporting degrees.
 Most of them have courses on how you can be a scopist.

 The good thing with this kind of training is that you learn how to use different scoping software and the training is self-paced.
 This means you will fully understand everything you need to succeed in scoping.